Syntea/xdef/README.md

 ```

 </td><td>
-This is complete X-definition of the XML data on the left:
+This is complete X-definition describing the XML data on the left:

 ```xml
 <xd:def